GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 Examples for thematic maps
 ```

 These two maps use design elements differently.
-Topographic maps will use symbols and colors out of convention and readability, whereas in designing thematic maps, the symbols and colors you use depend on the context and the information you want to convey.
+Topographic maps will use symbols and colours out of convention and readability, whereas in designing thematic maps, the symbols and colours you use depend on the context and the information you want to convey.

 :::